ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 ### 2. Run the Docker Container

-You have to be in the root of the Elektra project, so that the container can properly map all the source files.
+You have to be in the root of the source directory of the Elektra Initiative, so that the container can properly map all the source files.

-So from your root project folder run the following:
+So from your root source folder run the following:

 ```sh
 docker run -it --rm \